 - Menopause.
-Recent studies show that sleep apnea occurs more often in women who have been through menopause than in women who have not.
-1 After menopause, women get sleep apnea at a rate similar to men.
-2 Experts don't know why or how menopause increases the risk of sleep apnea.
+Sleep apnea tends to occur more often in women who have been through menopause than in women who have not.
+After menopause, women get sleep apnea at a rate similar to men.
+1 Experts don't know why or how menopause increases the risk of sleep apnea.

 Things you may be able to change

 - Obesity.
-About 7 out of 10 people who have sleep apnea are obese .
-1 Obesity is the factor most likely to lead to sleep apnea.
+People who have sleep apnea are more likely to be obese .
+Obesity is the factor most likely to lead to sleep apnea.